Rissooidea: Nomenclature

-This superfamily was previously known as Rissoacea.
+The Rissooidea family was previously known as Rissoacea.
 Prior to the recent ruling by the ICZN, many invertebrate superfamily names ended in the suffix -acea, or -aceae, not -oidea as now required according to ICZN article 29.2.
-The suffix -oidea used to be used for some subclasses and superorders, where it is still found.
-In much of the older literature including Keen 1958, Moore et al. 1952, and the Treatise on Invertebrate Paleontology, gastropod superfamilies are written with the suffix -acea.
+The suffix -oidea was formerly used for some subclasses and superorders, where it is still found.
+In much of the older literature, including Keen 1958, Moore et al. 1952, and the Treatise on Invertebrate Paleontology, gastropod superfamilies are written with the suffix -acea.